 The CSOs have four main roles within the club:

 Co-ordinating and maintaining compliance in relation to volunteer recruitment and retention through the DBS process

-- Be the first point of contact for staff/volunteers, parents and children/young people where concerns about children's welfare, poor practice or child abuse.
+First point of contact for players, parents and other volunteers regarding any concerns about a child's welfare, poor practice or abuse

 Point of contact for the Welsh Rugby Union regarding any safeguarding issues